yizhoucc/active_learning_irl/readme.md

 the major con is too many output dim when we have many parameters. my feeling is when the model gets larger, we need a lot more data to train it. could be a problem.

+part2, use pure math, need to calcuclate 2nd order dev of p(theta estimated | theta input), this is an autoencoder like thing, input is theta input, latent is T, output is theta estimation, a prob. still useful, can be used with old irc to get best task.

+so faster phi selection needs approximation or assumption. not pure math.

+use entropy instead of gi. input theta, T, use network we have p(theata), calcualte entropy. argmin entropy(theta) use gi, likelihood cannot calcualte, we use distance in embedding, to approxmiate prob distribution. slower, n2.